πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueNote

-Long Name[PE] ponfertatoFull name (up to 20 characters)
+Long Name[PE] ponfertatoFull node name, visible to all (up to 20 chars, Cyrillic allowed)

 🌐 MQTT Setup for ONEmesh (RU)